jonasthewolf/gsn2x/doc/src/modular_extension.md

 Check messages for individual modules can be omitted using the `-x` option.

 The argument view of individual modules will show "away" elements if elements from other modules are referenced.
+All elements are public, meaning they can be referenced from other modules.

 Note: There is no "away strategy" in the standard.